JURY CONVICTS GUARD OF KILLING HARLEM MAN IN UPSTATE NY PRISON, JURORS SPEAK

 Former New York State prison guard Jonah Levy being handcuffed by court officers after a jury found him guilty of manslaughter and related crimes for beating inmate Messiah Nantwi to death inside the Mid-State Correctional Facility on Mar.
 1, 2026.
 Photo credit: JB Nicholas.

 UTICA, NEW YORK Apr.
-1, 2026
+1, 2026 Last updated: 10:59 PM

-A former state prison guard was led crying from an upstate New York courtroom after a jury convicted him of manslaughter and related crimes on Wednesday for "curb stomping" a black prisoner to death in 2025.
+A former state prison guard was led crying from an upstate New York courtroom after a jury convicted him of manslaughter and related crimes for "curb stomping" a black prisoner to death in 2025.

 Jonah Levy did not look back at family members as presiding judge Michael R. Nolan revoked his bail, as court officers handcuffed him and as they led Levy from the courtroom to a cell in the Oneida County jail.

 Dominick Wofford, 20, was the only black person on the jury.
+He spoke to The Free Lance News outside the State Supreme Court courthouse in Utica where Levy was tried.

-Wofford told The Free Lance News outside the State Supreme Court courthouse in Utica he thought the evidence presented by Special Prosecutor William J. Fitzpatrick justified a murder conviction.
+Wofford said he thought the evidence presented by prosecutors justified a murder conviction.
 But Wofford said his fellow jurors thought it only justified a first degree manslaughter conviction.

 “I was pretty strong on murder for a while.
 I wanted to see the murder charge get done,” Wofford said.
-But, he added, “a lot of my fellow jurors wanted just only manslaughter."
+But, he added, “a lot of my fellow jurors wanted just, only manslaughter."

 The remainder of the jurors declined to comment.

 Levy was the first guard to go to trial for killing Nantwi.
-A total of 10 guards have pleaded guilty to charges related to Nantwi's killing.
+A total of 10 guards have pleaded guilty to charges related to his killing.
 Four chose trials, including Levi.
 Caleb Blair and Craig Klemick are scheduled to go to trial May 4.
 Thomas Eck is scheduled to go to trial June 1.

-Nantwi, then 22, was beaten with fists, batons and boots in at least two different locations inside the Mid-State Correctional Facility on Mar.
-1, 2025, evidence presented by prosecutors at Levy's trial showed.
-Guards beat Nantwi so sadistically they left a boot-print on his face.
+Nantwi, then 22, was beaten with fists, batons and boots in at least two different locations inside Mid-State, evidence presented by prosecutors at Levy's trial showed.
+Guards beat Nantwi so sadistically they left a boot-print on his forehead.

 Levy and the guards who beat Nantwi belonged to a prison version of a police SWAT team called a "Corrections Emergency Response Team."
 CERT for short.
 Levy was charged with "acting in concert" with other members of the CERT team to kill Nantwi.